SillyFreak/typst-alexandria/docs/manual.typ

     Über den "Netzwok" ist in der Arbeit von #cite(<y-netwok>, form: "prose", style: "apa") zu lesen.
   ]

-  #set heading(offset: 1)
+  #set heading(offset: 3, numbering: none)
   #bibliographyx(
     "bibliography.bib",
     prefix: "y-",
     title: "Bibliography",
-    full: true,
     style: "ieee",
   )
 ]

 #pagebreak(weak: true)

-= Splitting bibliographies
+= Splitting bibliographies <ex-split>

-The previous three examples showed using Alexandria to render three separate bibliographies for different parts of a document: @ex-native[Example] used the native bibliography, @ex-apa[Example] used Alexandria to show APA style references, and @ex-ieee[Example] showed IEEE style.
-Particularly, with IEEE, all references are numbered and multiple separate Alexandria bibliographies would reuse the same 1-based numbering.

-This approach is thus not suitable for multiple bibliographies that serve the same regions of a document.
-For this purpose, Alexandria also supports splitting the _loading_ and _rendering_ of a bibliography, giving you the opportunity to preprocess the bibliography entries.
-Instead of calling #ref-fn("bibliographyx()") directly, you'd use #ref-fn("load-bibliography()") followed by #ref-fn("get-bibliography()") and #ref-fn("render-bibliography()").
+In the previous example, the bibliographies were created for separate parts of a document, and each had its own independent numbering.
+This approach will not work when multiple bibliographies have to serve the same region of the document, because with overlapping numbers the citations become ambiguous.
+For this scenario, Alexandria allows decoupling _loading_ and _collection_ of the references from their _rendering_.
+Instead of a single #ref-fn("bibliographyx()") call:
+- #ref-fn("load-bibliography()") loads all bibliographical entries with a specific prefix
+- #ref-fn("get-bibliography()") composes a list of entries referenced in the document
+- the user can manually filter this list by specific criteria, e.g. by the reference type
+- #ref-fn("render-bibliography()") renders the user-specified list of references.
+This function could be called multiple times, each time with a different subset of references.

-An example could look like this:
+A sample Typst code that separates book references from all other types could look like this:

 #context crudo.join(
   main: -1,